Oregon Business Facts

-Oregon’s laid-back youth culture, abundance of outdoor activities and high-tech employment opportunities are just a few of the reasons this scenic state of the American Northwest ranks highly on national “Best Places” lists.
+Oregon’s laid-back youth culture, an abundance of outdoor activities, and high-tech employment opportunities are just a few of the reasons this scenic state of the American Northwest ranks highly on national “Best Places” lists.
 Oregon’s economy is growing at a healthy pace and the city of Portland in particular is a breeding ground for independent businesses with both locals and tourists drawn to the self-expression of its entrepreneurs.

 Major Companies Headquartered in Oregon

 Oregon is the corporate home base to many domestic and international businesses, like Nike, Daimler Trucks North America, Collins, Precision Castparts, Fred Meyer, Lithia Motors, and Les Schwab Tire Centers.

 Oregon entrepreneurs get a boost from the state’s pioneer spirit, educated workforce, strong infrastructure, and high quality of life.
 However, Oregon’s lack of capital, high personal income, and capital gains taxes, and restricted land use laws inhibit the growth of Oregon businesses.

 There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

 Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (it’s easier to keep your original business name than changing it later).
 In Step 3 we’ll show you how to search for the name in Oregon, but we highly recommend you do the following before searching Oregon state databases: